Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/writing_kernels.rst

-like a reasonable compromise between computing everything from scratch (no storage, highly redundant computations for derivatives) and storing all exponential function evaluations (no additional computation time during evaluation but huge storage).
+like a reasonable compromise between computing everything from scratch (no storage, highly redundant computations for derivatives) and storing all exponential function evaluations (no additional computation time during evaluation, but huge storage).
 A good rule of thumb is that storing at most a hand full of values per pair of inputs is okay.
 Extremely costly to compute kernels may of course prefer to store more intermediate information.
 In doubt, there is no way around benchmarking